dneprojects/habitron/developer_doc.md

 started from turned out not to be reliably reachable on the bus, which is why nothing showed there for either command.

+### Messages on a timer -- considered, not built
+The obvious follow-up to the fix above is "show this message for 30 seconds".
+It was worked through and dropped; this records why, so it is not re-derived.

+Nothing below the hub can time a message.
+The module command behind a display text is `0x21` with `act` 0 (reset), 2 (preload the first 16 chars) and 1 (append up to 16 more and show the result) -- there is no time field anywhere in it.
+A timed message is therefore always "set text, wait, send reset", and the only open question is where the waiting happens:

+* **In the hub.** Survives a HA restart, and the hub is the only party that sees all bus traffic, so it alone could tell whether the display still carries its own message when the time is up -- and could even restore what was there before.
+Costs a per-module timer table in the firmware plus a rule for what happens when a new message arrives while one is running.
+* **In Home Assistant.** `async_call_later` plus `1E 11 00`, no firmware work,
+  and it covers free text and stored messages alike.
+It also has no 255 second ceiling, because the one-byte `<tim>` field never comes into play.
+The timer dies with a restart, and "is this still my message?" can only be answered against the entity's own value.

+Decision (dneprojects, 2026-09-11): **neither, for now** -- too much machinery for how rarely it is wanted.
+A timed message that outlives a HA restart matters only if HA is away while it runs, and a message driven by a HA automation does not exist in that case anyway.
+If it is ever built, the shape is an entity action `habitron.show_message_for` (`message` + `duration`) on the text entity, reusing `resolve_stored_message`, with the timer handle on the entity so a new `set_value` cancels it and the clear only fires while `native_value` is still the text it set.

+`HbtnComm.send_message` and `client.send_message` (`1E 11 03`) are kept for that
+day, unused in the meantime.

 ## v3.4.1b1

 ### A stored message never reached the display